jessiemar-mar/jessiemar-portfolio/critique-by-design.md

 To gather feedback on my visualization, I conducted interviews using five guiding questions.
 Some of the questions were intentionally framed around areas where I was uncertain about my design choices, which I later realized could introduce a degree of bias.
 Still, the responses provided valuable insights into how viewers interpret and interact with my work.
 It was especially interesting to see where participants agreed, where they diverged, and how their backgrounds shaped their perspectives.

-Results:
+### Results:

 <img src="Interview Table.png" width="1000"/>

-Besides, I also received feedback from my classmate, which they would like to see more specifiy information in living cost (rent, utility, transportation), also, changing the title to be more specific, such as adding "The Cheapest" or " The Most Expensive" European country to study for Non-EU student.

-Synthesis:
+### Synthesis:

 **Patterns in the Feedback:**
 First, all participants noticed areas where clarity could be improved.
 For example, Interviewer 1 found the placement of numbers confusing and suggested clearer separation of the green and yellow bars, while Interviewer 2 and 3 pointed out issues with overwhelming data density and small font size.
 A second pattern was the preference for country-level comparisons rather than regional groupings.
 Interviewers expressed that regions did not feel meaningful without more context, while individual countries were easier to recognize.
 Finally, multiple participants highlighted a desire for better visual hierarchy and categorization — whether through highlighting cheapest/most expensive groups, clearer borders, or slight color adjustments.

 The interviews showed me that while the overall data presentation was understandable, there are specific design choices that hinder quick interpretation.
 Small font size, lack of clear separation between elements, and the overwhelming number of stacked bars made it harder for viewers to grasp the key insights without extra effort.
 I also learned that my assumption about the usefulness of regional grouping may not hold true for my audience — participants felt more comfortable making sense of data when it was presented by individual country.

+**In Class Feedback:**
+I also received feedback from classmates suggesting more detailed information on living costs (rent, utilities, transportation) and a clearer title, such as adding “The Cheapest” or “The Most Expensive” European country to study for Non-EU students.
+Because the chart includes many countries, it can be difficult for the audience to compare and focus on the main cost indicators.
+Reducing the list to the top 10 most popular European countries for international students, ranked by the dataset, would make it more digestible.
+Finally, the contrast between the yellow and green bars is too strong, drawing attention almost entirely to the green bar and overshadowing the total yearly cost.

 ## Step five: build the solution